Takobz/groceries-web/ReadME.md

 - The Docker Compose file, has `restart: on-failure` so Docker will keep retrying to get the container up if it fails to start up, this is to account for when the database might be still initializing but the WEB API tries to connect or migrate.

 ### Runing the WEBAPI without Docker Compose
+If maybe you want to debug the WEB API via say vs code, the docker compose approach is not ideal as it will want you to rebuild images and you won't be able to use break points etc.

-To run API locally, you would need first to create Postgres database on your local machine that your web API can connect to.
+To run API locally outside of a docker container, you would need to first create a Postgres database on your local machine that your web API can connect to.
 The Postgres container should have configuration corresponding to the values in the environmentVariables in the [launchSetting.json](./src/groceries-web-api/Groceries.Core.Application/Properties/launchSettings.json).

 #### Initial Run